acemod/ACE3/docs/README.md

     grunt
     ```

-## Setting up the jekyll environment
+## Setting up the Jekyll environment

 ### Using Docker

-We include files for [Docker](https://www.docker.com/) to run jekyll in a separate container.
+We include files for [Docker](https://www.docker.com/) to run Jekyll in a separate container.
 This allows you to not having to install anything apart from Docker on your computer.

 #### Running the Dockerfile